CosineG/OpenCC.NET/readme-en.md

 - Support custom segmentation logic.
 - Based on .NET Standard 2.0, supporting .NET Framework 4.6.1 and .NET Core 2.0 and above.

-#### Update

-Updated for 1.0 release:

- - Refactored and simplified the project structure and processing logic to a chain-like process similar to OpenCC.
- - Fixed the bug that 「著作」=>「着作」 in the conversion of Traditional Chinese (Taiwan) to Simplified Chinese.
- - Now when OpenCCNET package is introduced into the project, the packaged dictionaries and resource files can be copied to the program output directory automatically.
- - Added the function of converting Kyūjitai and Shinjitai to Japanese kanji.

 ## Start

 ### Installation